simter/simter-reactive-web/README.md

         - SerializationFeature.`WRITE_DATES_AS_TIMESTAMPS`
     - Enable feature DeserializationFeature.`ACCEPT_EMPTY_STRING_AS_NULL_OBJECT`
     - Add a custom `JavaTimeModule`.
-        > It's a brand new java-time serialize and deserialize module with global config from [simter-jackson-ext], not the jackson standard `JavaTimeModule` module.
+        > It's a brand new java-time serialize and deserialize module with global config from [simter-jackson-javatime], not the jackson standard `JavaTimeModule` module.
 It's data-time format is for localize config, not the standard ISO format.
 The default data-time format is like `yyyy-MM-dd HH:mm`, accurate to minute and without zone and offset info (global use local zone and offset default)